If you're having trouble going through this tutorial you can contact us through the discussion list or directly.

 Note on message persistence

 Marking messages as persistent doesn't fully guarantee that a message won't be lost.
-Although it tells RabbitMQ to save message to the disk, there is still a short time window when RabbitMQ has accepted a message and hasn't saved it yet.
+Although it tells RabbitMQ to save the message to disk, there is still a short time window when RabbitMQ has accepted a message and hasn't saved it yet.
 Also, RabbitMQ doesn't do fsync(2) for every message -- it may be just saved to cache and not really written to the disk.
 The persistence guarantees aren't strong, but it's more than enough for our simple task queue.
-If you need a stronger guarantee you can wrap the publishing code in a transaction.
+If you need a stronger guarantee then you can use publisher confirms.

 You might have noticed that the dispatching still doesn't work exactly as we want.
 For example in a situation with two workers, when all odd messages are heavy and even messages are light, one worker will be constantly busy and the other one will do hardly any work.
 Well, RabbitMQ doesn't know anything about that and will still dispatch messages evenly.